Durga Pujo Maha Saptami Rituals And Food

-The day begins at pre-dawn hours and the most significant ritual of Saptami is “kola bou snan“, a visual treat to enjoy.
+The day begins at pre-dawn hours and the most significant ritual of Saptami is “Nabapatrika snan“, a visual treat to enjoy.
 Kola or banana plant is always considered as sacred, auspicious and holy in Hindu rituals, and no puja is performed without the banana stalks, especially in Bengali culture.

-Kola bau (literally translating, banana lady) is in fact represent Devi Durga and is adorned in yellow and red border garad saree.
-Early morning the priest with much fanfare (in the old times during zamindar era, this was accompanied by the musician who used to play different ragas during different steps of rituals) will take the kola bou to holy ganges or nearby ponds or lakes to give a bath.
+Nabapatrika in popular belief is also known as Kola bau (literally translating, banana lady).
+Naba patrika is in fact represent Devi Durga and is adorned in yellow and red border garad saree.
+Early morning the priest with much fanfare (in the old times during zamindar era, this was accompanied by the musician who used to play different ragas during different steps of rituals) will take the kola bou to holy Ganges or nearby ponds or lakes to give a bath.
 The bathing rituals is fascinating to watch and similar to coronation of king.

 The twigs of white “aparajita” plant along with nine bunches of yellow threads are used to tie the Nabapatrika.
 It is then bathed with waters from 8 different holy places.
 This bathing ritual is accompanied with varied mantras and diverse musical instruments for different goddesses.

-Kola bau in fact represents “nabapatrika” or worshiping of nine different plants.
-This is an age old tradition from the time when idol worshiping was not popular and unheard of.
-Mostly carried out by the peasant folks for good harvest, who used to collect nine different plants like banana plant (represents goddess Bhramani), colacassia (represents goddess Kalika), turmeric plant (represents goddess Durga), jayanti tree (goddess Karthiki) , wood apple tree (goddess Shiva, another name for goddess Durga), pomegranate tree (goddess Raktadantika), Ashoka (goddess Sokrahita), Arum plant (goddess Chamundi) and rice plant (goddess Lakshmi).
+Worshiping “nabapatrika” is an age old pauranik tradition (as per purans) from the time when idol worshiping was not popular and unheard of.
+Nabapatrika represents nine different forms of shakti.
+Nine different plants represents nine different goddess – like banana plant (represents goddess Bhramani), colacassia / Kochu in Bengali (represents goddess Kalika), turmeric plant (represents goddess Durga), jayanti tree (goddess Karthiki) , wood apple tree / bilva / bel (goddess Shiva, another name for goddess Durga), pomegranate tree (goddess Raktadantika), Ashoka (goddess Sokrahita), Arum plant / maan kochu in bengali (goddess Chamundi) and rice plant / dhaan (goddess Maha Lakshmi).

-These nine plants represents nine form of shakti.
-And hence it is believed that Ma Durga resides in Kola bau.
-The priest then put it beside Lord Ganesha.
+Popular Misconception That Kola Bou Is Lord Ganesha Consort – These nine plants represents nine form of shakti.
+And hence it is believed that Ma Durga resides in Naba Patrika.
+Also known as Nabapatrika devi.
+The priest then placed her on the right side of the Devi Durga.
+Mostly placed beside Lord Ganesha.
 This lead to the popular misconception that kola bau is consort of Lord Ganesha wherein actually kola bau represents Ma Durga and is mother of Lord Ganesha.
-Symbolically kola bau also represents that after the fierce battle and victory of good over evil, the order of the world may be re-established and luxuriant vegetation reappear.

 After this MahaSaptami pujo begins, followed by pushpanjali.